15 Interesting Facts About African Wild Dogs. Habitat, hunting, great caretakers & much more.

 The targetted animal is chased until it gets tired from exhaustion at which point the dogs overpower it and start eating it before it is even dead.

-These wild dogs only attack livestock or come closer to human communities when their food sources (prey) are in shortage.
+These wild dogs only attack livestock or come closer to human communities when their food sources are in depleted.

 While this is the norm, African wild dogs are still wild animals, and among the most successful hunters.
 You therefore must exercise caution and follow the guidelines of your park ranger as you go to see these painted dogs.